 What you must pay when Services that are covered for you you get these services attempts within a 12-month period as a preventive service for the Medicare-covered with no cost to you.
 Each counseling attempt includes up smoking and tobacco use to four face-to-face visits. cessation preventive benefits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may Prior Authorization may be be affected by tobacco: We cover cessation counseling required. services.
 We cover two counseling quit attempts within Referral may be required. a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic You pay a \$10 copay per peripheral artery disease (PAD) and a referral for PAD visit. from the physician responsible for PAD treatment.
+Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic You pay a \$0 copay per visit. peripheral artery disease (PAD) and a referral for PAD

-the SET program requirements are met.
 The SET program must:

-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication
+Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication from the physician responsible for PAD treatment.